Microsoft Booking Alternatives

 - Maximum appointment duration and number

 However, you don’t get anything more advanced with Google Calendar like you do with other tools.
-For example, you can’t add custom colors to your booking page and you can’t customize the reminders you send out before a meeting.
+For example, you can’t add custom colors to your booking page and you can’t customize the email confirmations and appointment reminders for a meeting.

 This makes Google Calendar ideal for teams that are already using Google Workspace and need a lightweight and basic scheduling tool.
 It’s also the perfect Microsoft Bookings alternative for teams who want to migrate from Microsoft’s ecosystem to Google’s.